 - combination shower chair, transport chair and bedside commodes

-All of theses commode chairs can come in –
+All these commode chairs can come in –

 - lightweight or heavy weight (bariatric) models